devon-n/TRW-Forward-Tester/README.md

 - Forward-Tester checks if real trade or not

 - If real trade:
-    - Executes trade on Bybit
+    - Executes trade on Binance/Bybit

-- Record trade in mongo db
+- Records trade in Mongo DB

-# Update Minimum Quantities or Precisions for Bybit Orders
+# Update Minimum Quantities or Precisions for Binance/Bybit Orders
 - Update in `config`
 - Add the symbol and the minimum quantity or minimum precision